a20351766/mchain1.2/examples/e2e_cli/end-to-end.rst

 These configuration transactions will bundle the crypto material for the participating members and their network components and output an orderer genesis block and three channel transaction artifacts.
-These artifacts are required to successfully bootstrap a Fabric network and create a channel to transact upon.
+These artifacts are required to successfully bootstrap a Mchain network and create a channel to transact upon.

 Manually generate the artifacts (optional)